syrilster/spring-currency-conversion-service/README.md

     * Then Currency conversion tries to call the exchange microservice via a proxy of Zuull api gateway.
     * Request goes to Zuul(API gateway) log filter to do logging.
     * Then Zuul api gateway calls the currency exchange service.
+* Distributed tracing allows us to check where the exact failure is.
+This is because sleuth assigns one unique id for all requests in the chain.